cstroe/gogs-in-dokku/README.md

 ## Start a Dokku VM

 To get a Dokku instance quickly up and running, I've created a `Vagrantfile` and `provision.sh` that creates a VM with Dokku installed.

-You can use the same commands from `provision.sh` to install Dokku on your Ubuntu 16.04 server if you don't want to use Vagrant.
+**NOTE**: You can use the same commands from `provision.sh` to install Dokku on your Ubuntu 16.04 server if you don't want to use Vagrant.

 To create the VM simply type: